Examples Of Common Case Scenarios

 Franchisee can open a new location while remaining in compliance with franchise agreement:

 Issue: A franchisee was looking to open a new location for their business in a yet-to-be-built strip mall.
 The developer was going to build the facility from the ground up, so the negotiating parties would include the developer, franchisor and franchisee.
 The franchise agreement included terms that stipulated what types of businesses could be adjacent to the client’s business.
 The franchisee and franchisor also wanted the developer to provide environmental testing and provide indemnification defense to environmental issues after the testing.
-The franchisee contacted Hamilton Law Firm for assistance.
+The franchisee contacted Hamilton Law Firm PC for assistance.

 Result: The franchisor relaxed the lease terms so that the developer would have more leeway for bringing other types of businesses to the strip mall, and the developer agreed to provide environmental testing and provide indemnification defense to environmental issues after the testing.